Table 301 Covid-19 Policies & Procedures

 Here are many of the items that you can rest assured will be taking place in all of our establishments as we re-open.

 - We recommend and encourage our guests to wear a face covering into the restaurant and when walking around the restaurant, only removing when seated at their dining table.
+We’d also like to remind our guests that the recent Governor’s new mandate now also asks that face coverings be worn in the restaurant whenever not at your table.

 - Tables will be spaced a minimum of 6’ from table edges to adjacent table edges and no more than 8 guests (all part of the same reservation) will be seated together